Global Alliance for Training in Health Equity Research Program

 Becoming a GATHER Trainee offers doctoral students and postdoctoral scholars a chance to advance their careers and develop expertise in global health equity issues, while joining the DSPH's extensive international network of public health scholars across Latin America and Africa.

-- A stipend and mentorship for 10 weeks of the program
+- A stipend and mentorship for the duration of the program (3-12 months)

 - Coverage of housing and travel expenses to one global site